Are food dyes harmful to kids? Does artificial coloring make kids hyperactive? Here are the facts you need to know!

 - Cap’n Crunch Oops All Berries: 41.3 mg

 No, but there are warning labels on products.
 The Food Standards Agency (the EU’s version of the FDA) started requiring warning labels in 2010 for any products with dyes.
 The warning label states: “‘May have an adverse effect on activity and attention in children”.
 A lot of companies switched to using natural colors (like beet juice and annatto) to avoid the warning labels.

 In 2011, the FDA voted on whether to require those same warning labels in the U.S., but decided there wasn’t enough evidence (the vote was 8-6 against labels–by no means unanimous).
 The committee said that more research needs to be done on whether food dyes are safe for kids.
-A California state senator recently introduced a bill requiring warning labels on dyed foods and drinks in California.

 Why don’t all companies use natural colors?